jecki/DHParser/documentation/ModuleReference.rst

 - syntaxtree.py -- syntax tree classes for DHParser

+- transform.py -- transformation functions for converting the concrete
+                  into the abstract syntax tree

 - logging.py -- logging and debugging for DHParser

 - parse.py -- parser combinators for for DHParser

-- transform.py -- transformation functions for converting the concrete
-  into the abstract syntax tree
+- compile.py -- abstract base class for compilers that transform an AST into something useful

 - ebnf.py -- EBNF -> Python-Parser compilation for DHParser